Callings

 Muse

 The Muse sees potential the way most people see furniture: it's everywhere, and nobody's using it properly.
 Part inventor, part provocateur, they specialize in drawing out what others didn't know they had.
+Honey gives them the ear for the right word at the right second, the one that makes a friend stand a little taller before they swing.
+Forge gives them the hands to put the right tool in those hands, even if it has to be wired together from whatever was lying around.
 A Muse doesn't steal the spotlight.
 They build a better one, aim it at you, and insist you try that again.

 Domains